Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures: Discussion

+The dependence of the spectral diffusion amplitude, $\Gamma_{max}$, and optical relaxation time, $T_1$, on the pulse delay $t_{12}$ allows to suggest that the model in Eq.~(\ref{eq_exp_fit}) is not capable of fully describing all the decoherence phenomena at our experimental conditions.
+As fact, contributions of the actual dynamics of the NQP and the spectral diffusion in the presence of NQP need to be developed.
+We further discuss the qualitative picture of the processes occurring in the photon echo experiments at millikelvin temperatures and possibly leading to the declination from the model.

-There are three systems to consider: an ensemble of erbium ions, the host crystal where these ions are trapped and the boundary interface between the host and the cryostat.
-Before the first pulse arrives, all these elements are at thermal equilibrium, and a specific number of thermal phonons exists in the crystal.
-Upon the arrival of the first pulse, part of the pulse energy is absorbed by the atoms, and another part - is directly absorbed into the phononic excitation the host crystal.
-When the non-radiative emission occurs, a number of nonequilibrium phonons (NQP) is created.
-These phonons would travel through the crystal, participate in collisions with thermal phonons as well as with the other NQP, and leave the crystal through the boundary interface.
+Let us consider four sub-systems: an ensemble of coherently excited erbium ions, the spin bath of erbium ions, the phonon bath of the host crystal and the cryostat thermal bath Fig.~\ref{fig:relax_ill}.
+Before the first pulse arrives, all these sub-systems are at thermal equilibrium, and a specific number of thermal phonons exists in the crystal, which is given by the Boltzmann distribution.
+Upon the arrival of the first pulse, part of the pulse energy is absorbed by the atoms, another part - is absorbed by the crystals and is directly converted into the phononic excitation of the host crystal, and the rest of it leaves the crystal un-absorbed.
+Resulting from the excitation of the crystal by the pulse and by the non-radiative emission from the ions, a number of non-equilibrium phonons (NQP) is created.
+These phonons are associated with a locally increasing temperature of the crystal that exceeds the thermal equilibrium temperature, which however is not observed with the thermal sensor of the cryostat.
+These phonons travel through the crystal, participate in collisions with other phonons, and leave the crystal through the boundary interface.

+The influence of non-equilibrium phonons (NQP) created by a laser pulse has been already considered in different crystals including RE-doped Y$_2$SiO$_5$~\cite{Macfarlane1985,Bai1992,Altner1996}.
+The number of created NQP depends on the excitation energy, resonant phonon frequencies, presence of the other phonon effects.
+NQP lead to the faster disappearance of the echo envelope and thus to the shorter measured coherence and relaxation times, which we observe in our data controversially: the relaxation time $T_1$ is longer for a shorter delay $t_{12}$, similarly to the SD.
+The NQP are tightly linked to the PBN effect, which appears when the NQP cannot leave the excited volume fast enough and the amount of energy stored in the ions and to be released into phonons exceeds the number of resonant phonon frequencies.

-Now we need to consider specific thermal properties of the atoms and the substrate.
-The heat capacity of the YSO crystal can be estimated from the Debye model\cite{Kittel2005,Pobell2007} or taken from tables\cite{Pobell2007}, which is $\sim3$ times smaller than that of the SiO$_2$ and equals $c_{YSO}\simeq0.22\cdot T^3 {J \over m^3 K}$.
-We assume that the thermal conductivity of the YSO is similar to that of the SiO$_2$, which is $\kappa_{YSO}\simeq0.02\,T^2 {W \over m K}$\cite{Pobell2007}.
+Let us consider specific thermal properties of the atoms and the substrate.
+The heat capacity of the YSO crystal can be estimated from the Debye model\cite{Kittel2005,Pobell2007} or taken from tables\cite{Pobell2007}, and is $\sim3$ times smaller than that of the SiO$_2$ and equals $c_{YSO}\simeq0.22\cdot T^3 {J \over m^3 K}$.
+We assume that the thermal conductivity of the YSO below 1~K is in the order of that of the SiO$_2$, which is $\kappa_{YSO}\simeq0.02\,T^2 {W \over m K}$\cite{Pobell2007}.